 Workflows aren’t one-size-fits-all.
 You may want the customer-support team to start the workflow based on the kind of questions they sort through.
 Or you may have additional people that need to sign off on the content and proofreading before it gets published.
 Whatever flow you create needs to be easily edited and customized to your situation.

-Using a platform like KiSSFLOW to automate your content marketing workflows.
+Using a platform like Kissflow Workflow to automate your Content marketing workflows.
 It builds an easy-to-understand pipeline that plugs the leaks and delivers a final product that everyone can be proud of.
 Create your own custom flow and see how much more efficient you can be.